Dienes16/RunFunge/readme.txt

-S	Stack Size: Pushes the number of elements in the stack (not counting the new one it pushes) ;	Swap Stack Top: Pops a value from the active stack and pushes it on the inactive stack x	Save Coordinates: Puts current X and Y position on the stack {	Call Function: Pops Y and X and moves IP to X/Y keeping direction
+S	Stack Size: Pushes the number of elements in the stack (not counting the new one it pushes) ;	Swap Stack Top: Pops a value from the active stack and pushes it on the inactive stack x	Save Coordinates: Puts current X and Y position on the stack {	Call Sub Routine: Pops Y and X and moves IP to X/Y keeping direction
 	(next step is interpretation of the command at X/Y)
-}	Return: Restores position and direction of last {-call =	Execute: Pops a complete string, executes it as a system command and pushes its return value on the stack (i)	Counter:
+}	Return: Restores position and direction of last {-call =	Execute: Pops a complete string, executes it as a system command and pushes its return value on the stack
 @	Quit With Return Value: Pops a value and quits program returning that value (0 = no error)